Good selfies mean more matches!

 - Fishing and hunting photos with text that could be seen as tasteless, aggressive, racist and negative.

 10. And once you’ve got a date arranged?
 Surprise your date with your good mood!
 There’s no second chance at a first impression.
 Prepare well, find a good place to meet and think about what you want to say about yourself.
 If the date seems really promising, take a small gift with you.
-A heart-shaped photo tin with chocolate hearts is guaranteed to awaken feelings, especially when a photo of your choice has been used to decorate the lid.
+A heart-shaped photo tin is guaranteed to awaken feelings, especially when a photo of your choice has been used to decorate the lid.
 Maybe a photo of yourself or something that means a lot to you?
 Or save your gifts for a next date and wait to see where your feelings take you.